Should CBD be Taken With Food?

 The recommended (and most popular) way to take CBD is with CBD oil.

-This is the CBD resin or crystal added to a base oil:
+This is the CBD isolate or crystal added to a base oil:

 - MCT (extracted from coconut oil)